FazelAhad/fazel-dev/README.md

 1. **CV File**: Add your CV/Resume PDF file to the `public` folder and name it `cv.pdf`.
 The "Download CV" button on the home page will automatically link to it.

+2. **Contact Form Email Setup**:
+   - Create a `.env.local` file in the root directory
+   - Add the following environment variables:
+     ```
+     RESEND_API_KEY=re_your_api_key_here
+     CONTACT_EMAIL=info@fazelahad.dev
+     RESEND_FROM_EMAIL=onboarding@resend.dev
+     ```
+   - Get your Resend API key from [https://resend.com/api-keys](https://resend.com/api-keys)
+   - For production, use a verified domain email for `RESEND_FROM_EMAIL`
+   - The contact form will work without the API key (it will log submissions), but won't send actual emails

-2. **Contact Email**: Update the email address in `src/app/contact/page.tsx` with your actual email address.
+3. **Contact Email Display**: Update the email address in `src/app/contact/page.tsx` with your actual email address.

-3. **Social Links**: Update the GitHub and LinkedIn links in `src/app/contact/page.tsx` with your actual profiles.
+4. **Social Links**: Update the GitHub and LinkedIn links in `src/app/contact/page.tsx` with your actual profiles.

-4. **Project Images**: The project images are currently using placeholder images from Unsplash.
+5. **Project Images**: The project images are currently using placeholder images from Unsplash.
 You can replace them in `src/data/projects.ts` with your actual project screenshots.

-5. **Photography Images**: Replace the placeholder images in `src/app/photography/page.tsx` with your actual photography work.
+6. **Photography Images**: Replace the placeholder images in `src/app/photography/page.tsx` with your actual photography work.

 ## Project Structure